-Every mother wants to be sure that her baby is fed and content – no-one would ever want their baby to go hungry.
+Every mother wants to be sure that her baby is fed and contented.

-Many parents assume that crying means their baby is hungry, however crying is actually a late hunger signal – and your baby will definitely let you know that they’re not happy about it!
+Many parents assume crying means their baby is hungry.
+Crying is actually a late hunger signal, and your baby will definitely let you know he’s not happy.

 - Opening and closing mouth

-- Sucking on lips, tongue, hands, fingers, toes, toys, or clothing
+- Sucking motions on lips, tongue, hands, fingers, fists, toes, toys, or clothing.

 - Rooting around on the chest of whoever is carrying him